sashkashishka/qwik-containers/readme.md

 These are great for MPAs, but not for SPA.
 We have such inputs:
 - completely dynamic routing—we have a single route that catches all paths ([...all]) in our host app and it decides what content to render
-- we use qwik containers that live separately (compared to components which live directly in the project and are known during build time)
+- we use qwik containers that live separately to render content (compared to components which live directly in the project and are known during build time)

 Thus, using qwik city, we don’t know any information about the future components of the page (I know that such information comes with the q-data.json response).

 So to render these containers on the client, I came up with these two approaches: